 |Availability :||In Stocks|

-Take this medicine by mouth with a glass of water.
-You can take it with or without food.
-If it upsets your stomach, take it with food.
+Take this medicine by mouth with a full glass of water.
+You must never take this medicine within 12 hours of taking any alcohol.
+The tablets can be crushed and mixed with liquid before taking.
 Take your medicine at regular intervals.
-Do not take it more often than directed.
+Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.